rsksmart/rsk-powhsm/README.md

 ## About

+The RSK Powpeg protects private keys stored in special purpose PowHSMs based on tamper-proof secure elements (SE).
+The PowHSM runs an RSK node in SPV mode, and signatures can only be commanded by chain cumulative proof of work.

-This repository hosts the powHSM project.
+This repository hosts the powHSM firmware.
 The stable versions are the tags published in the [releases tab](https://github.com/rsksmart/rsk-powhsm/releases).

 ## Notation